ConvertUnlimited

 What browsers are supported?

-All current browsers — Chrome, Edge, Firefox, Safari, and their mobile variants.
-There is no extension or plugin to install.
+Current versions of Chrome, Edge, Firefox, Safari, and their mobile variants are supported.
+No browser extension or plugin is required.

 Is there a desktop app?